What is Exit Counseling?

 UNT students have three ways to complete exit counseling:

-Look for an email invitation to attend a group Exit Counseling session offered by Student Financial Aid and Scholarships.
+Look for an email invitation to attend a group Exit Counseling session offered by Financial Aid and Scholarships.
 These are sent out each semester to all graduating students.

 Contact UNT's Student Money Management Center to make an appointment for a 1-on-1 Exit Counseling session with a financial advisor.